What is tissue donation?

 What can be donated?

 In Australia you can donate your tissues including corneas, heart valves and bone.
-Tissues donations undergo strict medical processes to ensure they are free of infection before they can be transplanted into a patient.
+Tissue donations must pass strict medical processes to make sure that they are free of infection before they can be transplanted into a patient.
 A specialist in this area will be able to tell you what your child could donate.

-Tissue donation occurs after someone has died.
-This can be after brain death (when the blood stops going to the brain and all the cells of the brain die) or after circulatory death (when the heart stops beating).
+Tissue donation happens after someone has died.
 The doctors will talk to you to see if tissue donation is the right thing for your family.
 The decision is one that you and your family need to be comfortable with in the years to come.

-If your family is considering donation, a doctor or nurse who specialises in tissue donation and supporting families will meet with your family to talk about it.
+If your family is thinking about donating, a doctor or nurse who specialises in tissue donation and supporting families will talk to your family about the process.
 You will be given time to be with your child and decide if this is right for your family.

 What will it look like?

-Donation occurs under sterile techniques like any operation.
+Tissue donation is done in an operating theatre.
 Your child will look the same in appearance and shape and be treated with dignity and respect.
-Any surgical sites will have dressings placed on them; none of this will prevent you from spending time with your child before or after the procedure.
+Any places where tissue is taken from will have dressings put on them.
+This will not stop you spending time with your child before or after the procedure.

 Is it against my religion?

-Most religions support and approve of tissue donation as the greatest gift to save life.
-Religious or spiritual leaders can be contacted to talk to you about this.
+Most religions approve of tissue donation, as one of the greatest gifts is to save a life.
+You can contact religious or spiritual leaders to talk about this.

 What if there is a coronial investigation?

-The doctors will tell you if your child’s death needs to be investigated by the Coroner.
-Tissue donation may still occur with permission from the Coroner.
+Your doctors will tell you if your child’s death needs to be investigated by the Coroner.
+Tissue donation may still be done with permission from the Coroner.

 Can we have a normal funeral?

-There should be no effect to the funeral service because of tissue donation.
+There should be no effect on the funeral service because of tissue donation.